CryptoGroups.jl

 • Group elements are validated during construction, throwing ArgumentError for invalid inputs;

-• Modular prime group elements are checked to belong in prime group via $g^q = 1$;
+• Modular prime group elements are checked to belong in prime group via $g^q = 1$ or with an efficient jacobi(g, p) = 1 for quadratic residue groups;

 • Elliptic curve points are checked for curve equation satisfaction and cofactor validation;